reframejs/reframe/readme.md

    The DOM is dynamic allowing you create interactive views.
    In other words views that update themselves in the browser with DOM manipulations (instead of loading an entire new page).
    <br/>
-   Pages are also rendered to HTML on the server.
+   (Pages are also rendered to HTML on the server.)
    <br/>
    This is the default.
  - **Good ol' 1998 websites** <sup><sub>:floppy_disk:</sub></sup>
    <br/>
-   Pages are rendered to HTML on the server.
+   Pages are only rendered to HTML on the server.
    <br/>
    Pages are not rendered in the browser, the DOM is not manipulated, and the browser doesn't load any (or almost no) JavaScript.
    <br/>